 In a nutshell

-Design is a three-year interdisciplinary BA launched at Cambridge in 2023.
-It sits across architecture, engineering and the arts — students study object, environment, material and visual design with weekly studio supervisions plus lecture courses.
+Design is an interdisciplinary course launched at Cambridge in 2023, taken as a three-year BA or a four-year MDes.
+It sits across architecture, engineering and the arts: students study object, environment, material and visual design with weekly studio supervisions plus lecture courses.

 What University of Cambridge publishes for Design.